allenai/ai2thor/README.md

   - Replaced the call to `checkInitializeAgentLocationAction` in `Initialize` with calls to `snapToGrid` and `actionFinished` so re-initialization doesn't cause the player to move for a few steps
   - Added `lastActionStatus` to `Initialize` to help indicate success or failure
   - Changed `nearestAngleIndex` to return the nearest index based on the minimum difference between the current angle and the angle at the index
+  - Pulled out code for getting capsule parameters for agent from capsuleCastAllForAgent function to GetCapsuleInfoForAgent
+  - Added factoring in scaling scaling to collider radius (now called adjustedRadius) in capsuleCastAllForAgent
 - `Scripts/CanOpen_Object`:
   - Rewrote part of the `Interact` function so it doesn't use iTween if `animationTime` is `0`.
 Also the `Interact` function now uses the `openPercentage` on both "open" and "close".
   - Added `IsMovementTypeSlide` function